Dzaleka-Connect/dzaleka-connect/get-involved.md

 ## Become a partner by

-*   **Donating **- With your help, we will continue to help this incredible platform to stay online and those passionate about Dzaleka refugees to succeed and prosper.
+*   *   **Donate **- With you help, we will continue to help this incredible platform to stay online and those passionate about Dzaleka refugee to succeed and to prosper.

 *   **Offering your Support** - Offer your skills and experience to help refugees.
 Get in touch with us and we’ll do our best to match you people who would truly value your impact and support.